 Distance approx. 20 km; driving time approx. 30 min.

-After your arrival at Roland Garros Airport in La Réunion, you pick up your rental car and make your way to the city and your hotel, Juliette Dodu.
-The rest of the day is at leisure and you can either relax after the long flight or go for a stroll through St. Denis and visit the “Grand Marche”, a market where you can purchase local art, hand crafts and souvenirs.
-You will overnight at the hotel Juliette Dodu.
+After your arrival at Roland Garros Airport in La Réunion, you pick up your rental car and drive to your hotel Juliette Dodu.
+The rest of the day is at leisure and you can either relax after the long flight or go for a stroll through St. Denis and visit the market “Grand Marche”, where you can purchase local arts, crafts and souvenirs.

 Day 2 St. Denis - St. Anne

 Distance approx. 100 km; driving time approx. 2h